Monitor states and state conditions

 - Warning State Conditions: Value Bounds

-- Warning State Conditions: SNMP Response Validation
+- Warning State Conditions: String Response Validation

 If a monitor, application or host is copied, its state conditions are copied, too, since they are considered as a part of the monitor or host definition.

 As for many other parameters, state conditions can be inherited.
 The Main view tree defines the inheritance path.
 You can define sections of any type for all types of tree nodes, except for monitors.
 For monitors, you can only define sections that are supported by a given monitor type, and only these section types will be shown if they are inherited.
 You can break the inheritance on any level and override section parameters, or just remove the section.

 If a section is being added for a parent, it can be inherited by all its children.
 If a new section is added to a child’s state condition, and this section is already defined for the child’s direct parent, then the child inherits the parent section.
 After the inherited section is created you can turn off inheritance and modify the section if necessary.
 If this section is not defined for the parent, then an empty new section is created.

 The parent’s sections are propagated to all its direct children.
 If a section is being added for a parent and a child has such a section, it will be replaced with the parent one (inherited) after showing a confirmation dialog where you can prevent the inheritance.
 Note that all the changes made to the parent section are automatically applied to all its children that inherit this section.

 If a section is being removed from a parent and its children inherit such a section, a confirmation dialog would be shown where you can prevent deletion and ask to add a copy of parent section as a custom one to child.

 The Enforce return to inheritance for children button on the State conditions Tab allows restoring the parent state conditions for all its children, either for direct ones, or for the entire children tree.
 Similarly to adding a new section for the parent tree node, any complex changes are summarized in a dialog and can be selectively canceled.